 Many companies have now got to grips with using customer data to make their marketing messages more relevant.
-Segmenting customers into groups based on similar customer profiles is now a common exercise in the marketing place.
+Segmenting customers into groups based on similar customer profiles and web personas is now a common exercise in the marketing place.
 Next year will see relevancy taken to a more personal level, where messages are tailored to individuals rather than groups.

 Not only that, but there is the expectation from consumers that where something can be personalised, it will be.
 Whether it's the homepage of a website a consumer regularly uses, or through the use of notifications or emails, it is now expected that marketers will get the message and the offer right.

 “Those companies that are sitting on a wealth of customer data, and haven't yet started using it to their advantage, are in danger of being left completely behind.”

 Organic reach on Facebook becomes a distant memory – Sarah Nagra, Client Lead